Traversal§

 - If an

-is called on that attribute instance and the result is used. - If the data value has a
+attributeexists on the parentModelfor a given data value, then#serializeis called on that attribute instance and the result is used. - If the data value has a

-method, it is called and the result is used. - If the data value is
+#serializemethod, it is called and the result is used. - If the data value is

-) then it is recursed into. - Otherwise, the data value is passed through as-is.
+Enumerable(ie it is aMapor aList) then it is recursed into. - Otherwise, the data value is passed through as-is.

 const data = new Map({ x: 1, y: new List([ 2, 3 ]), z: new Map({ x: 4, y: 5 }) });

-return Traversal.natural_(data, Traversal.default.serialize);
+return Traversal.natural_(data, Traversal.default.serialize);::diff§

 Traversal.default.diff: { recurse, map, reduce }

-The default diffing Traversal relies on their context
+The default diffing Traversal relies on their context providing the diffing

-target under the key other
+target under the key other.

-s as follows:
+It recurses as follows:

 - If the object types do not match (eg

-is returned. - If the number of members do not match,
+MapvsList),falseis returned. - If the number of members do not match,

-is returned. - Otherwise, recurses into both structures.
+falseis returned. - Otherwise, recurses into both structures.

-s as follows:
+It maps as follows:

 - If both values are enumerable and of the same type, recursion is invoked.